-1 The Edusave Advisory Council was established under Section 10(1) of the Education Endowment and Savings Schemes Act (CAP 87A, 2009 Revised Edition) for the purpose of advising the Minister for Education on the application of the income of the Edusave Endowment Fund.
-Each Council is appointed for a two-year term.

-2 The current Council in FY 2021, comprises:
+- 1 The Edusave Advisory Council was established under Section 11(1) of the Education Endowment and Savings Schemes Act 1992 for the purpose of advising the Minister for Education on the application of the income of the Edusave Endowment Fund.
+Each Council is appointed for a two-year term. - 2 The current Council, which was appointed in January 2023, comprises: